-Delegating tasks frees up a manager's workload for more strategic tasks while providing opportunities for growth and learning for team members.
+Delegating work frees up a manager’s workload for more strategic tasks while providing opportunities for growth and learning for team members.
 Delegation is an important skill, yet many managers struggle with assigning tasks to others.

 As your team takes on larger projects and clients, you’ll need to expand your capacity to manage them.
 This is the natural order of growing a business and one of the most important reasons why learning to delegate is essential for success.
 A manager without work delegation skills would find themselves overloaded, stressed, and ultimately burnt out.